 Women of Paris: The Circus Lover was included in the blockbuster exhibition, “Impressionism, Fashion, & Modernity,” in Paris, New York and Chicago.

-Le Demoiselle de magasin (The Young Lady of the Shop, 1883 – 1885), was to be written about by the wealthy and prominent novelist Émile Zola (1840 –1902).
+Le Demoiselle de magasin (The Young Lady of the Shop, or The Shop Girl, 1883 – 1885), was to be written about by the wealthy and prominent novelist Émile Zola (1840 –1902).
 The entry in the catalogue for the exhibition in London reads, “Our young lady with her engaging smile is holding open the door till her customer takes the pile of purchases from her hand and passes to her carriage.
 She knows her business, and has learned the first lesson of all, that her duty is to be polite, winning, and pleasant.
 Whether she means what she says, or much of what her looks express, is not the question: enough if she has a smile and an appropriate answer for everybody.”
 The painting was a gift to the Art Gallery of Ontario in Toronto, from the Corporations’ Subscription Fund, in 1968.

 Three of the pictures in the series are in private collections: